lubenicapp/djangodex/README.md

 ## Usage

-The API provide those routes:
+The API provide the following routes:

-GET -  /pokedex/ (with query filters) like pokedex/?type_1=Fire GET -  /pokedex/<id>
+GET -  /pokedex/ (with query filters) like pokedex/?type_1=Fire

+GET -  /pokedex/<id>

 GET -  /pokemon/

 GET -  /pokemon/<id>

 POST - /pokemon/<id>/give-xp

 POST - /pokemon/create

 To try the POST routes, a notebook is provided in tools/demo.ipynb